-Samurai Breakout Pro II — Professional Breakout Indicator for cTrader ⚔️
+Samurai Breakout Pro II for cTrader – Session Breakout Workstation ⚔️

 Samurai Breakout Pro is a professional version of the breakout indicator that automatically plots the Asian session range and provides entry, stop loss, and take profit levels.